edesz/fastapi-async-db-auth/docs/heroku.md

     ```

 ## [Delete Heroku App](#delete-heroku-app)
+In order to delete an app on Heroku, the procedure configured in this project is the same for an app running with or without a container

 **To delete an existing app on Heroku**
 1. Detach PostgreSQL database Add-On from app
     ```bash